popphp/popcorn/README.md

 In the above POST example, if you attempted access that URL via GET (or any method that wasn't POST), it would fail.
-If you access that URL via POST, but with the wrong application token, it will return the 'Login Failed' message.
-Access the URL with the correct application toke, and it will be successful:
+If you access that URL via POST, but with the wrong application token, it will return the 'Login Failed' message as enforced by the application.
+Access the URL via POST with the correct application token, and it will be successful:

     curl -X POST -dtoken=badtoken http://localhost:8000/login
     Login Failed.